gesture-hri/gesture-recognition-library/README.md

 ```shell
 asdf plugin-add python
 ```
-Then you can install the required versions of Erlang and Elixir with:
+Then you can install the required version of Python with:
 ```shell
 asdf install
 ```